Update you browser

 Term 3

-The Independent Research Project (60 credits) offers a point of synthesis through exhibition, critical reflection and portfolio production.
-The programme will support you in acquiring an advanced understanding of practice-led methodologies, critical reflection, production, and presentation.
-You will be supported in understanding practice-led methodologies, critical reflection, and presentation.
-The IRP supports you with the specific conceptual and material demands of exhibiting and sharing their work and uses this to prepare you for the diverse professional practices of contemporary art and design.
+The Independent Research Project offers a point of synthesis through public exhibition, critical reflection and the production of a Print Ready Portfolio.
+Contracted and visiting staff from the programme support you to acquire advanced understanding of practice-led methodologies, critical reflection, production and presentation.
+Here, the IRP supports you with the specific conceptual and material demands of exhibiting and sharing their work and uses this to prepare you for the diverse professional practices of contemporary art and design.

 AcrossRCA is a compulsory 30-credit unit which is delivered as part of all MA programmes.